 Waiting at Pasila railway station in Helsinki to hop on the train and go to our compartment.
 The car is already on board.

 There are older trains and newer trains shuttling between Lapland and the south.
 I have traveled in both.
 The older train model doesn’t have private toilets in the compartments.

 However, the cabin and bed are slightly bigger in the older model.
-So, as we travel with a kid, we have chosen the older train model, if there was a possibility to do so.
+So, as we travel with a kid or kids, we have chosen the older train model, if there was a possibility to do so.
 Both train types have their pros and cons.
 In both, the bathroom facilities are tidy.

 A Lapland Night Train with a Car

 You are able to take a car with you to the Lapland night train.
 As it might sound a bit tricky (it’s not!), I try to describe how it works.